- Academic Technology

 There’s a better way: record your feedback in a video.

-At schools and universities, screen recording (or “screencasting”) has become a common video application.
+At schools and universities, online screen recording (or “screencasting”) has become a common video application.
 Recording one’s screen is simple and fast—and almost any computer and webcam will do.

 New research indicates that screencasting can be a particularly adept way for teachers to provide comments and reviews on student assignments — even for deliverables like presentations or websites that can’t be manually or electronically marked up.